YaleArchivesSpace/yams_data_auditing/dates/README.md

 ### Step 3b: Updating dates via the ArchivesSpace API

-This method of updating date subrecords is less accurate, as it requires matching by URI and date expression, a free-text field, rather than by the date ID.
-However, users may favor this option if performing an SQL update is undesirable, and if there is concern about the changing of date subrecord database IDs.
+This method is less accurate, as it requires matching by URI and date expression, a free-text field, rather than by the date ID.
+However, users may favor this option if performing an SQL update is undesirable, and if there is concern about changing date IDs.

 #### Preparing inputs

-It is ok to use the `parse_dates.py` master report for all date types, though the subreports can also be used.
-If using the master report, delete all 'None' strings in the CSV.
-Will soon update the script so these are removed before the reports are written.
+It is ok to use either the master report or the subreports as input.
+If using the master report, date type IDs may need to be added depending on the existing data.
+Will soon update `parse_dates.py` so this info is added to the master report.

 #### Running `update_dates_by_expression.py`

-To run this script:
+To run:

 ```
 $ cd git/yams_data_auditing/dates